Communication accessibility guidelines for meetings and public events

 Some events may hold competitions where participants must respond to a call in order to win the prize.
 This type of competition seriously disadvantages people who are deaf or hard of hearing and can be discriminatory.
 Every competition needs to consider the inclusion of people who are deaf and hard of hearing.

-Section 13: The Event Management Team
+12. Event Management Team

 Everyone in the event management team including venue staff, performers, exhibitors, session chairs, booking staff, suppliers and speakers can contribute to making your event more accessible for people who are deaf or hard of hearing.